 I should have know it was too good to be true.
 One of my first job applications and my first job interview with a firm not even hiring...landed me a job 3 weeks after graduating.
 This was my dream firm because of their world renown work, highly published design philosophies, in an awesome city in the Northeast without having to sweat too much competing with my peers who were graduating later at the end of the spring term. — archinect.com

 Builder confidence in the market for newly-built single-family homes hit a significant milestone in June, surging eight points to a reading of 52 on the National Association of Home Builders/Wells Fargo Housing Market Index (HMI) released today.
 Any reading over 50 indicates that more builders view sales conditions as good than poor. — nahb.org

-On the heels of a nearly three-point increase, the Architecture Billings Index (ABI) climbed into positive terrain for the first time in five months...
-The American Institute of Architects (AIA) reported the August ABI score was 50.2, up from the mark of 48.7 in July.
-This score reflects an increase in demand for design services.
-The new projects inquiry index was 57.2, up from mark of 56.3 the previous month. — aia.org
+The American Institute of Architects (AIA) reported the May ABI score was 52.9, up dramatically from a mark of 48.6 in April.
+This score reflects an increase in demand for design services (any score above 50 indicates an increase in billings).
+The new projects inquiry index was 59.1, up slightly from the reading of 58.5 the previous month. — calculatedriskblog.com

 SUBMIT NEWS: submit in 60 seconds!